AdaCompNUS/sarsop/README.md

 Part of the APPL toolkit makes use of code based on an early version of ZMDP by Trey Smith (http://www.cs.cmu.edu/~trey/zmdp/).
 ZMDP in turn uses code from pomdp-solve by Tony Cassandra (http://www.cassandra.org/pomdp/code/index.shtml).
 The POMDPX parser uses TinyXML by Lee Thomason (http://www.grinninglizard.com/tinyxml/).

+## Bugs and Suggestions
+Please use the issue tracker.

 ## Release Notes